Module manager: Dr DW Dixon

 5. Be able to design, plan and undertake experimental or plant work and critically interpret, analyse and report on experimental data.

-6. Have developed a range of effective communication skills.
-Be able to find and apply, with judgement, information from technical literature and other sources.
+7. Be able to find and apply, with judgement, information from technical literature and other sources.

-7. Understand the principles of risk assessment and of safety management and be able to apply techniques for the assessment of process hazards.
+8. Understand the principles of risk assessment and of safety management and be able to apply techniques for the assessment of process hazards.

 On successful completion of the module students will have demonstrated the following skills:

 a.
-Work-Ready: Communication skills, writing, presenting, representing the team.
+Work-Ready: Communication skills writing, presenting, representing the team

 b.
-Enterprise: Project management skills, scoping, planning, stakeholder management.
+Enterprise: Project management skills scoping, planning, stakeholder management

 c.
-Digital: use of AI in research and communication (use of AI, use of Excel).
+Digital: use of AI in research and communication (use of AI, use of excel)

 d.
-Work-Ready: Teamwork/Collaboration, influencing, team roles, resource management.
+Work-Ready: Teamwork/Collaboration influencing, team roles, resource management.

 e.
-Technical: Lab skills, experimental design, analysis and data interpretation.
+Technical: Lab skills, experimental design, analysis and data interpretation

 Engineering Management:

-Experimental design (awareness of Experimental Design and Design Space).
-Development of Experimental design for implementation in lab practical.
+Experimental design for implementation in lab practical.

 | Delivery type | Number | Length hours | Student hours |